-Because people who earn minimum wage are those most likely to spend their income and spend it with local small businesses for basic necessities like food and clothing, it is estimated by the state of Missouri that state and local government tax revenue could increase by as much as $214 million dollars.
+Because people who earn minimum wage are those most likely to spend their income and spend it with local, small business for basics like food and clothing, it is estimated by the state of Missouri that state and local government tax revenue could increase as much as $214 million dollars.

-Additionally, the extra money spent by low-wage workers gets funneled back to businesses large and small that need to hire more workers to keep up with the increased demand, helping to create even more economic growth.
-That’s great for those small, local businesses and it’s great for Missouri taxpayers.
+Additionally, the extra money spent by low-wage workers gets funneled back to businesses large and small that need to hire more workers to keep up with the increased demand, creating economic growth.
+That’s great for those businesses and it’s great for Missouri taxpayers.